AI Governance Association

 Graduated from the Faculty of Law, Kyoto University (2004); Kyoto University School of Law (2006); and Columbia Law School (LL.M., 2013).
 He provides advice across general corporate matters with a focus on the technology, media, and telecommunications (TMT) sectors — including M&A and strategic alliances, licensing and joint development and other IP-related transactions, support for new technology-related businesses (AI/Robotics, Data/IoT, Fintech/Web3, Metaverse/XR, platform businesses, etc.), venture investment and startup law, digital media and entertainment, gaming, telecommunications, space, personal information / data protection, shareholders' meetings, and governance.

-Tomomi Hioki — Partner, Miura & Partners
+Tomomi Hioki — Nagashima Ohno & Tsunematsu Partners

 After serving as Policy Secretary to a member of the Diet, she worked at the Consumer Affairs Agency and the Cabinet Secretariat IT Strategy Office on amendments to the Act on the Protection of Personal Information, and at the Personal Information Protection Commission on preparations for its enforcement.
 As an attorney, she provides comprehensive support — including governance for data and personal information / privacy — across the public, private, and academic sectors.
 She also serves on a range of expert committees not only at companies but also at administrative agencies and local governments, including as a Councillor of GovTech Tokyo and a member of MHLW's working group on the secondary use of medical and other information.